jrsawvel/ToledoWX/README.md

 Not to be confused with Perl's Wx library interface to the wxWidgets cross-platform GUI toolkit.

-This could be used for other areas of the country by point the to the appropriate XML and HTML files.
+This could be used for other areas of the country by pointing the to the appropriate XML and HTML files.